anovv/svoe/docs/featurizer-overview.md

 Featurizer is a framework combining stream/batch feature processing engine, feature storage, exploration API and user facing SDKs and configs to define features for real-time and batch (historical) processing.

+Featurizer is built around a custom stream processing engine (built on top of Ray Actors and ZeroMQ) and uses Kappa-architecture to calculate offline features using online pipelines.

-It is build on top of Ray and leverages Ray's distributed memory to produce feature sets/feature-lable sets for ML training.
+Featurizer leverages Ray's distributed memory to produce feature sets/feature-label sets for ML training without having costly data transfers.

 ## Key features